riteshnaik/Crawling-and-Deduplication-of-Polar-Datasets-Using-Nutch-and-Tika/README.md

 #Second Crawl of AMD, ADE and ACADIS with enhanced Tika and Nutch Selenium
 MIME types can be found in the attached file. (crawl2_mimetypes.txt).
 We added the protocol-httpclient plugin in the property plugin.includes in nutch-site.xml.

+##Did the Selenium plugin help?
+The selenium plugin is used to manipulate AJAX enabled web pages during repetitive web crawls.
+The Selenium plugin parses the JavaScript, and passes the content to the consecutive rounds in the Nutch crawl.
+This helps as the AJAX/JavaScript dependent content is being stored in the database